LinShi11/csci-476-594-spring2021-private/threat_model/README.md

 #### January 26, 2021

 1. ![](Brainstorm.PNG)
+*The red words are the outcomes, color-coded so it is easier to read*

 I have gone with a **scenario-based** combined with **asset-centric** brainstorming exercise.
 I was thinking about the different scenarios in which the thieve could access the assets on the computer or computer itself while using an Attack-Tree-like chart to demonstrate my ideas.